General Guidelines

 Output

 On desktop platforms, the application saves the output in the user's chosen directory.
 However, due to the restrictive nature of mobile platforms, the application defaults to saving the output in its designated directory.
-To copy the output or share it with other applications or devices, simply utilize the 'Share' button.
-The quick share button will compress output files and share it as a single file, whereas the 'Share' button the Output window allows you to share the output individually.
+To copy the output or share it with other applications or devices, simply utilize the Share

 Sharing Output

-The app allows you to share the output files with other apps, such as OneDrive, DropBox, etc. or devices.
+The app allows you to share the output files to other devices or with other apps, such as OneDrive, DropBox, and other installed cloud provider apps.
 For instance, using AirDrop for macOS.
-After the app finish executing a task, the "Run" button will be replace by the Quick Share button.
-Pressing this button will compress the output files and share them as a single file.
-You can also use the Share button in the Output window to share the output files individually.
+After the app finishes executing a task, the "Run" button will be replace by a Quick Share